qns7/macOS.qotfiles/README.md

 ### Caveats

 - **Display/Monitor-Setups** : only designed for maximal two displays, the internal and one external display with 27"1440p (to the left); and a new or different external monitor would need a few adaptions/changes.
-- **Dependencies** : cliclick, jq, ... [all available on Homebrew] ... yabai, skhd, keysmith, onlyswitch, menuwhere, linearmouse, alttab, ... (check references again),
+- **Dependencies** : many Apps are needed and mentioned all over this readme.
+Most of them can comfortably be downloaded via Homebrew.
+They are all free except of Menuwhere (3$). <!-- cliclick, jq, ... [all available on Homebrew] ... yabai, skhd, keysmith, onlyswitch, menuwhere, linearmouse, alttab, ... (check references again), -->

 ## System Status Bar (Sketchybar)